Gabs00/Langs/Readme.md

+## WIP
-## Want to learn the basics of a new language?
+> ## Want to learn the basics of a new language?

-> Fork this repo and follow the below instructions!
+> >Fork this repo and follow the below instructions!
 You will learn the basics and keep notes along the way.
 The notes will always be available when you need to reference them.

 ## Instructions